vbleal/AgileDataScience/README.md

-# Metodologías de Gestión y Diseño de Proyectos Big Data
+# Metodologías Ágiles en Proyectos de Data Science y Big Data

 >💡 *Any Scrum without working product at the end of a Sprint, is a failed Scrum.*